Click Here To Schedule A Consultation

 Chemical peels are designed to promote cellular turnover to reveal healthier skin and an even, smooth, clear complexion.
 Peels remove dead, damaged, and discolored skin cells from the skin’s surface while stimulating the generation of new collagen.
 Chemical peels help diminish acne scars and can also treat skin concerns such as fine lines, sun damage, hyperpigmentation, and other blemishes.
 Chemical peels are a versatile cosmetic treatment that can effectively improve the appearance of acne scars or skin discoloration on the face, chest, back, and buttocks.

 Glycolic acid, an alpha-hydroxy acid (AHA), is used for a mild chemical peel treatment.
 A glycolic acid peel exfoliates and unclogs pores, eliminates blemishes, and helps boost skin health.
-Trichloroacetic acid (TCA) peels are used by dermatologists, like Dr. Green, in a medical setting.
+Dermatologists like Dr. Green use trichloroacetic acid (TCA) peels in a medical setting.
 TCA peels are available in strengths from 10% to 100% and are especially effective against acne scars and hyperpigmentation.

 Cortisone injections for treating hypertrophic acne scars